 Find the full printable recipe with specific measurements below.

-- All-purpose flour & cornstarch: The flour is used to thicken the batter to coat the veg and the cornstarch is used to absorb excess moisture ensuring crispy results.
+- All-purpose flour & cornstarch: The flour is used to thicken the batter to coat the cauliflower and the cornstarch is used to absorb excess moisture ensuring crispy results.
+Swap cornstarch for arrowroot powder if needed.

 - Water: The liquid used to turn the flour into a batter.
 It’s light and won’t weigh it down.